Hoichoi: Unlimited: Plot

-Kumar, son-in-law of a renowned industrialist Kajal Sen; Bijon, a housing construction businessman, who has two wives; Ajam Khan, a motor mechanic, whose wife is a small time actress and Animesh Chaklader, a retired air force personal decided to have some extra fun romance and planned to go to Uzbekistan.
+Kumar, son-in-law of renowned industrialist Kajal Sen; Bijon, a housing construction businessman, who has two wives; Ajam Khan, a motor mechanic, whose wife is a small-time actress; and Animesh Chaklader, a retired air force veteran decide to have some fun romance and plan to go to Uzbekistan.

-During this planning they lied to their wives and relatives.
-Before leaving for Tashkent via Delhi.
+The lied to their wives and relatives before leaving for Tashkent via Delhi.

-Animesh's pishi arrives from hometown traveling to Mumbai on the same day they have planned to leave.
-After much struggle they successfully reach airport, but to their dismay they again encounter pishi.
+Animesh's pishi arrives from hometown traveling to Mumbai on the same day they plan to leave.
+After much struggle they reach airport, but to their dismay they again encounter pishi.
 So they disguise themselves as foreigners traveling to Samarkhand.
 After reaching New Delhi for a layover.
-Bijon founds out that the flight which they has supposed to travel(As they all have told to their respectives wives,even pishi is on same flight) is hijacked by terrorists, which makes him panicked.
+Bijon founds out that the flight which they has supposed to travel(As they all have told to their respective wives, even pishi is on same flight) is hijacked by terrorists, which makes him panicked.
 After reaching Tashkent, they all meet Lola their travel guide.
 Where they go for a city tour.
 Finally Bijon speaks up about Plane Hijacking incident, which shocks everyone.For more information they go back to their room to watch the news.
 According to the news, all of them are accused for hijacking the plane.
-The Uzbek Authorities have ordered to arrest the suspect.
-Which makes their life even miserable.
+The Uzbek authorities have ordered the arrest of suspects, which makes their life even more miserable.